thredded/thredded/README.md

 brew install chromedriver
 ```

+To get better page saves (`page.save_and_open_page`) from local capybara specs ensure you are running the server locally
+and set `export CAPYBARA_ASSET_HOST=http://localhost:3000` (or whatever host/port your server is on) before running your
+test suite.

 ### Ruby

 Thredded Ruby code formatting is ensured by [Rubocop](https://github.com/bbatsov/rubocop).
 Run `rubocop -a` to ensure a